ofriw/goatdb/docs/architecture.md

 ---

-This architecture balances the benefits of distributed version control with the requirements of real-time data processing, offering a robust solution for modern application development.
+This architecture balances the benefits of distributed version control with the requirements of real-time data processing, offering a robust solution for modern edge-native application development.